davorg/dmp/chapters/chapter07.md

 There are a number of ways to encode this metadata, most of them based around putting the information in the first row of the file.
 In this case you would read the first line separately and parse it to extract the data.
-You would then use this informa- tion to build the format string that you pass to unpack.
+You would then use this information to build the format string that you pass to unpack.
 Here are a couple of the encoding methods that you might find—and how to deal with them.